fox20io/spem/README.md

 - MFC

-I developed this software to be my thesis work in 2000 for Windows 98.
-I've found the source code in my archive and decided to share and make it to be open source.
+I was developing this software to be my thesis work in 2000 for Windows 98.
+I've found the source code in my archive and decided to share and make it open source.

 The emulator supports the following features: